GollyJerTest/token-art-test/README.md

 <br />

 ## Contributing
 Fork the repo, create (by copying [this JSON file](configuration-sample.json)) or edit a configuration file, and submit a pull-request!
-Here is the contributing doc that has more details.

 ---